 This formula is an asymptotic approximation and assumes that monthly returns are normally, independently and identically distributed.
 These distributional assumptions are made for simplicity and to be consistent with the way Sharpe ratios are annualised from monthly data.
 The same critical value (1.96) is used to compute confidence intervals for the other risk-adjusted performance measures.

-6See Sharpe (1966, 1994).
+&lt;sup>5See Sharpe (1966, 1994).

-$^{^{7}}$ See Lo (2002).
+$^6$ See Lo (2002).

 2.1.2 Information ratio